Winter prep tips for your greenhouse

 “Finally, our changing weather patterns suggest that we are going to experience a lot more torrential rain so make sure glasshouse guttering and other rain harvesting facilities are working efficiently and are clean.

-“On warmer, sunny days, do make sure the glasshouse is ventilated but remember to close up at night,” warns Linda.
+“On warmer, sunny days, do make sure the greenhouse is ventilated but remember to close up at night,” warns Linda.